olekaspt/Lab09/README.md

 Press 7 to quit.
 ```

-To dynamically allocate a 2D array use this code (https://stackoverflow.com/questions/936687/how-do-i-declare-a-2d-array-in-c-using-new)
+To dynamically allocate a 2D array, you can just do sometthing like this.

 ```c++
 int nodes = 100;